Ridgefield Park, New Jersey Community Snapshot & Local Events | May 2026

 Ridgefield Park offers a rare blend of village-style charm and commuter convenience, located just minutes from Route 46, I-95, and bus routes into Manhattan.

-Tree-lined residential streets, a walkable downtown area along Main Street, and long-established neighborhoods give the town a welcoming atmosphere that appeals to:
+Tree-lined residential streets, a walkable downtown along Main Street, and long-established neighborhoods give the village a welcoming atmosphere that appeals to:

-• Bergen County residents looking for a close-knit community
+First-time homebuyers, growing families, and Bergen County residents looking for a close-knit community.

-This range of housing styles creates multiple entry points into the local real estate market while preserving the borough’s historic character.
+Housing options include classic colonials and capes, updated mid-century homes, and multifamily properties and investment opportunities.
+This range of housing styles creates multiple entry points into the local real estate market while preserving the village's historic character.

 The Ridgefield Park Recreation Department continues to be a central part of community life by offering: